4d/docs/website/translated_docs/es/ORDA/quickTour.md

 ds.Company.hires //returns the list of employees
 ```

-But don't go too fast.
+Pero no vaya tan rápido.
 Let's see now how to record data in ORDA dataclasses.

 ## Añadir datos